yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-spring-data.md

 ---
-title: Use Java to build a YugabyteDB application
+title: Build a Java application that uses YSQL and Spring Boot
-headerTitle: Build a Java app
+headerTitle: Build a Java application
 linkTitle: Build a Java app
 description: Use Java and Spring Boot to build a simple YugabyteDB e-commerce application.
 menu: